jrstarke/chef-security-essentials/README.md

 Based on "[My First 5 Minutes On A Server; Or, Essentials Security for Linux Servers][1]" by Bryan Kennedy

 Requirements
 ------------

 ### Platforms
 - Ubuntu

+Currently the [ufw][3] cookbook is only listed as having support for Ubuntu, and since this cookbook uses it, we can't do any better.

 Dependencies